Alaanzr/HouseMates-Swift/README.md

 ##### 1 - Profiles
 - Creating and displaying user profiles.
 - Two types of profile display:
- - summary for public profile with summary of user employment, rental resume.
-For example, Pastry chef working in Zone 1 living in Zone 2 sharing house paying £500-800 pcm with 5 year rental history covering house and flat shares.
-Interested in moving to any Zone 2 to 4 location house or flat £400-800 pcm.
+ - SUMMARY for public profile with summary of user employment, rental resume.
+For example, 'No picture', Pastry chef (female 20 -30) working in Zone 1 living in Zone 2 sharing house paying £500-800 pcm with 4-5 year rental history covering house and flat shares.
+WANTED / OFFERING any Zone 2 to 4 location house or flat £400-800 pcm.
 Deposit no more than £800.
 One month notice.
+Interests heavy metal and skiing.
+If offering then also include property details but maybe this is phase II.
+ - DETAILED for connections (people that are proposing to share accomodation)

 ##### 2 - GPS Search
 - Map users by current location.